maybeandrews/boqwebsite/task.md

-# Feature:
+# update:

-consider this: I have a couple of projects all realated to orchid gwalior, each of them has a separate project for plumbing, hvac etc..
-I want to be able to group them together.
-What would you suggest creating a sidebar in the dashboard for the specific project group?
-Or creating folders.
+In the boq upload page right now we can choose a file and a description.

-After I confirm the decision implement it
+I want to be able to also upload a table containing sl. no, work detail and amount. the client then on his dashboard should also be able to input values for the amount. how would you go about doing this? suggest measures and wait for my input before proceeding